 • People don’t want a diet or exercise program; they want a flat stomach.

-Going back to my lead gen course example, our students aren’t interested in learning how to rank websites and generate leads for local business owners.
+Going back to my digital rental course example, our students aren’t interested in learning how to rank websites and generate customers for local business owners.

-The outcome they really want is more time and financial freedom that a successful lead gen business can provide.
+The outcome they really want is more time and financial freedom that a successful digital rental business can provide.

 Here’s a few more examples:

 |Golf||Add 50 yards to your drive||Break 90 strokes in 90 days|